-Preheat oven to 275 degrees F. Season your steak on both sides with kosher salt and black pepper.
+Preheat your oven to 275 degrees F. Season your steak on both sides with kosher salt and black pepper.
 You don't need to take the steak out of the fridge in advance.

 Line a rimmed baking sheet with foil for easy cleanup.
 Fit the baking sheet with a metal rack.
 Grease the rack.

 Place the steak on the rack.
 Insert the probe of a meat thermometer (I got mine on Amazon) into the steak.
-Bake the steak until it reaches an internal temperature of 110 degrees F. For me, with a fridge-temperature, 1 1/2 inch thick steak, this usually takes about 20 minutes.
+Bake the steak until it reaches an internal temperature of 110 degrees F. For me, with a fridge-temperature, 1 ½ inch thick steak, this usually takes about 20 minutes.

 Gently pat the steak dry with paper towels, then place it in the hot skillet.
-Sear the steak 1 minute on each side and a few seconds on the edges, then top with butter and serve.
+Sear the steak for 1 minute on each side and a few more seconds on the edges, then top with butter and serve.